ealemda2/node-scraper/README.md

 # node-scraper

-Basic setup for web scraping with Node, Puppeteer, and saving data into Postgres
+Basic setup for web scraping with Node, Puppeteer + Cheerio, and saving data into Postgres

 Requires *Node v10+*